pixelbrackets/patchbot/README.md

-This means it will clone the repository, create a feature branch, run a given PHP patch script, commit the changes with a given commit message and push the branch.
+This means it will clone the repository, create a feature branch, run a given PHP patch script, commit the changes with a given commit message and push the branch to the remote.

-🔑 The user running Patchbot needs to have access to the target repository.

 Patchbot uses a lean file structure to organize patches (see [skeleton package](https://packagist.org/packages/pixelbrackets/patchbot-skeleton/)).